Wayne-DWA/RIV-SLAM/README.md

-# The code will be released once the paper is accepted
+# Code will be released soon